emotion-js/emotion/.changeset/wicked-pants-raise.md

 '@emotion/unitless': patch
 ---

-`aspectRatio` property is made unitless
+Add `aspectRatio` as a unitless property